ArenKDesai/Aren-s-Notes/operating systems 3.md

 Like the array idea.
 Seek cost is low --- it's just indexes in an array.
 The metadata is pretty small as well.
 However, external fragmentation is horrible.
 Finally, if we want to grow a file, then what?
 Do we have to iterate over the entire array?
 This idea is a little naive.

 ### Extent Allocation
 We make a new list.
 Keep in this list the *addresses* and *lengths* of files.
-External gr
+External fragmentation is better